This month we are all about Iran!

 Amir Tehrani - Architecture/Interior Designer, Art Painter & Art Instructor

 Amir is an Iranian artist with long standing inclusive and participatory.
-He Arrived in Australia in 2013 and graduated in visual art in Melbourne.
-This artist is working as an individual artist and art technician at Swinburn university in Melbourne.
-Amir invented a new style in his paintings, and that he connected the ancient history of Iran with modern painting and merged them together, He portray a fusion of Persian Qajar with Wester art such as Cubism.
-Depict something he wants to be not it should be. so, this is how his paintings speak of several generations.
+He arrived in Australia in 2013 and graduated in visual art in Melbourne.
+This artist is working as an individual artist and art technician at Swinburne University in Melbourne.
+Amir invented a new style in his paintings that he connected the ancient history of Iran with modern painting and merged them together.
+He portrays a fusion of Persian Qajar with Wester Art such as Cubism.
+His art depicts something he wants to be not as it should be.
+This is how his paintings speak of several generations.

 Maryam Sepasi - Artist

 My name is Maryam, and I am from Iran.
 I came to Australia about 8 years ago.
 I love everything about art and l love creating art with my hand.
-I love the act of creating, from anything.
-In Iran I studied interior design and I liked painting.
-I have been participated in number of exhibitions in Melbourne with MAFA and they encourage me to paint and draw.
-Now I am trying to get better at my painting, and I also love having plenty of good friends, thank God.
-I wish to be a successful person in this new world of mine.
+I love the act of creating from anything.
+In Iran, I studied interior design and I liked painting.
+I have participated in a number of exhibitions here in Melbourne with MAFA (Melbourne Artists for Asylum Seekers) and they encouraged me to paint and draw.
+Now I am trying to get better at my paintings.
+I also love having plenty of good friends, thank God and I wish to be a successful person in this new world of mine.